Corporates get tough lesson in FX risk from central bank

 Under its old regime, the central bank would have bought dollars in November when the value of the currency was falling to keep the yuan from appreciating too quickly.

-Instead, the central bank and state-owned banks sold off $12 billion that month - as if they were trying to capitalize on the trend, not sterilize it.
+Instead, the central bank and state-owned banks sold off $12 billion that month - as if they were trying to capitalise on the trend, not sterilise it.

 In December, when the dollar began to rise again, the PBOC and state-owned banks again went with the trend, buying $22 billion, the data shows.